Kalgoorlie: History

 Since 1897, a tree has marked the spot where gold was found on 14 June 1893.

-Kalgoorlie–Boulder lies on the traditional lands of the Wangkatja people.
-Languages including Wangkatja, part of the Wati language family, continue to be spoken there today.
+Kalgoorlie–Boulder lies on the traditional lands of the Kapurn people.
+Languages including Kalaamaya, part of the Kapurn language family, continue to be spoken there today.

 In the winter of 1893, prospectors Patrick (Paddy) Hannan, Tom Flanagan, and Dan Shea were travelling to Mount Youle, when one of their horses cast a shoe.
 During the halt in their journey, the men noticed signs of gold in the area around the foot of what is now the Mount Charlotte gold mine, located on a small hill north of the current city, and decided to stay and investigate.
 On 17 June 1893, Hannan filed a Reward Claim, leading to hundreds of men swarming to the area in search of gold, and Kalgoorlie, originally called Hannan's Find, was born.

 During the ensuing gold rush, significant deposits of calaverite were discovered, but ignored as it was believed at the time that this was a mineral akin to fool's gold.
 The calaverite was subsequently used for construction in the town, including for buildings and paving.
 When it was realised in 1896 that calaverite is a compound of tellurium with actual gold, there was a rush to demolish any such structures in order to extract the gold therein.
 Nearly every structure created in the previous three years was scrapped in the process.

 The population of the town was 2,018 (1,516 males and 502 females) in 1898.

 The mining of gold, along with other metals such as nickel, has been a major industry in Kalgoorlie ever since, and today employs about one-quarter of Kalgoorlie's workforce and generates a significant proportion of its income.
 The concentrated area of large gold mines surrounding the original Hannan's find is often referred to as the Golden Mile, and was sometimes referred to as the world's richest square mile of earth.